BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 * Equinox/solistice today
 * Bad weather/rain alert
     * may end up saving some forecast data to database to do this.
 Then remove text base app state feature.

-Add settings options to let the user --- in progress
-* Prevent the app from asking to display saved weather everytime and just automatically update on start
-* Suppress or show the header
-* Prevent the recurring update from starting
-* Display short or long menu by default

 Add the air pollution end point https://openweathermap.org/api/air-pollution